 Did you know that life insurance policies have changed significantly over the years?
 To start, you have a lot more benefits than before.
 So, if you currently have a policy, perhaps it is time to review it to ensure you receive all the coverage you need.
 In the video below, Criss Crombie, the life and financial expert, explains some of the great benefits offered by life insurance policies today, such as living benefits and spousal riders.
 Check it out!

 How have life insurance benefits changed?

 As we know, marriages don’t last as long as they used to.
 The fact is the divorce rate is high.
 Even if you added your spouse as a rider to your policy but then later had a divorce, you can separate the policy into two distinct policies.
-As to having separate policies or adding spousal riders, there’s really no benefit one way or the other.
-With a spousal rider, you still get the two death benefits same as if you had two separate policies.
+As to having separate policies or adding spousal riders, there’s no benefit one way or the other.
+With a spousal rider, you still get the two death benefits as if you had two separate policies.
 So, there’s no difference in that regard.
-However, you may save a few dollars in premium by having spousal riders on your policy.
+However, you may save a few dollars in premiums by having spousal riders on your policy.

 Life Insurance Questions?

 We hope that this information was useful to you.

 If you’d like to learn how we can help you plan your retirement, call Empower Brokerage at (888) 539-1633 to speak to one of our Life and Annuity experts or leave a comment down below.